sparkflows/sparkflows-docs/docs/data-preparation/join-union.rst

 UnionAll
 ----------

 .. list-table:: UnionAll Processors
    :widths: 50 50
    :header-rows: 1

    * - Name
      - Description
-     - Input
-     - Output
    * - UnionAll
    * - This node creates a new DataFrame by merging all the rows without removing the duplicates
-   * - It accepts a DataFrame as input from the previous Node
-   * - This node does union of all the rows without removing the duplicates